In year fair access protocol - October 2023

 In year fair access protocol - September 2021

 Why is a fair access protocol (FAP) required?

 All admission authorities must have in place a fair access protocol under the School Standards and Framework Act 1998 agreed with the majority of schools in its area to ensure that – outside the normal admission round – unplaced children, especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
 This includes admitting children to schools that are already full.
 The fair access protocol is triggered when an eligible child has not secured a place under in-year admission procedures.
 There is no duty for admission authorities to comply with parental preference when allocating places through the fair access protocol.

-Through the in-year fair access protocol the local authority ensures that no school, including those with places available, is asked to take a disproportionate number of children who have been excluded from other schools or who are experiencing difficulties due to challenging behaviour .
+Through the in-year fair access protocol the local authority will ensure that no school, including those with places available, is asked to take a disproportionate number of children who have been excluded from other schools or who are experiencing difficulties due to challenging behaviour.

-Along with devolved high needs funding and responsibility for alternative provision, the DIP protocol encourages schools to work together in partnership to improve behaviour, reduce exclusions, tackle persistent absence and to ensure children who are hard to place have appropriate provision.
+Along with devolved high needs funding and responsibility for alternative provision, existing protocols encourage schools to work together in partnership to improve behaviour, reduce exclusions, tackle persistent absence and to ensure children who are hard to place have appropriate provision.

 Aims of the fair access protocol

 The fair access protocol is designed to: